 The preliminary total assessed value (AV) for the Port District for 2019, as of budget adoption, is \$5,577,421,241.
-Per the County Assessor, the total recommended general tax levy to budget for 2019 is \$0.181 per \$1,000 of AV, which calculates to \$1,008,000.
+Per the County Assessor, the total recommended general tax levy to budget for 2019 is projected to be approximately \$0.18 per \$1,000 of AV, which calculates to \$1,008,000.

 The County Treasurer acts as an agent to collect property taxes levied in the County for all taxing authorities.
 Taxes are levied annually on January 1 on the property value listed as of the prior year.
 Assessed values are established by the County Assessor at 100% of fair market value.
-A revaluation of all property is required annually, which includes physical inspections every six (6) years while the remainder is done statistically.
+A revaluation of all property is required annually, which includes physical inspections every six (6) years while the remainder is performed with a combination of statistics, sales studies and inspections.

 The Port is permitted by law to levy up to 45 cents per \$1,000 of assessed valuation for general port purposes.
-The levy may go beyond the 45-cent limit to provide for G.O. bond debt service.
 The rate may be reduced for either of the following reasons:

-- 1. Washington State Law in Revised Code (RCW) 84.55.010 limits the growth to 1% per year, plus adjustments for new construction, - 2.
-If the assessed valuation increases by more than one (1) percent due to revaluation, the levy rate will be decreased.
+- 1. Washington State Law in Revised Code (RCW) 84.55.010 limits tax growth to 1% per year, plus adjustments for new construction, - 2.
+If the assessed valuation increases by more than the tax limitations due to revaluation, the levy rate is decreased accordingly so that no more than the tax limit is collected.